 - Pan Card of the partnership firm

-Shop Act Registration defines certain minimum parameters to ensure the safety of the workers and their rights to avoid their exploitation by the owners.
-It has laid down certain rules and regulations in the following:
+Shop Act Registration defines specific minimum parameters to ensure the safety of workers and their rights, thereby preventing exploitation by owners.
+It has laid down specific rules and regulations in the following:

 - Hours of work